JayKay135/flutter-urdf-parser/README.md

 It includes a STL + DAE loader, URDF parser and quaternion + vector3 extension class.

 Works with all plattforms that [three_dart](https://github.com/wasabia/three_dart) currently supports.
-Which are currently Web, iOS, Android, macOS and Windows.
+Which are at the time iOS, Android, macOS and Windows.

 ## Basic Usage
 Requires working [three_dart](https://github.com/wasabia/three_dart) project.

-Inside of your `initPage()` function load your urdf model or dae/stl files.
+Inside of your `initPage()` function load your dae/stl files or urdf model.

 ```dart
 void initPage() async {